vinsworldcom/nppTagLEET/README.md

-This enhancement adds lots of cool features including automated tag file creation and update on saves, another column to the pop-up window showing additional tag file information (i.e., line number if --fields=+n), autocomplete based on tags file and find references using Notepad++ Find in Files feature from the tags directory.
+This enhancement adds lots of cool features including automated tag file creation and update on saves, another column to the pop-up window showing additional tag file information (i.e., line number, context), autocomplete based on tags file and find references using Notepad++ Find in Files feature from the tags directory.

 ## Compiling